R&D tax credit claims

 HMRC might have a simple question, or could ask for emails, spreadsheets, invoices, contracts and other correspondence.

-To date, 1.2% of our claims have been subject to an HMRC enquiry.
+To date, less than 1% of our claims have been subject to an HMRC enquiry.
 We have successfully defended all of them.

 No. This is a Government scheme fully supported by the Treasury and HMRC.
 It has been in operation since 2000.